(Note: this post was originally published on November 10, 2019. It has since been updated with a few tweaks.)

 I know pie is all the rage during the holidays, but I'd actually much rather have these dreamy chai bars.
 They're way more flavorful than pie and much lighter too.
 Plus they come together very quickly, which means a lot less prep time on a busy holiday.
 Serve them up with a scoop of ice cream and caramel sauce (see the photo below for inspiration) and you'll have yourself a delightful fall dessert.

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-Bursting with cozy chai spices, these pear crumble bars are a delightful treat (or maybe even breakfast!) all fall and winter long.
-They're secretly good for the body but feel so indulgent.
+Bursting with cozy chai spices, these pear bars are a delightful treat (or maybe even breakfast!) all fall and winter long.
+They're made with nourishing ingredients like fresh pears, whole oats, and nut butter.